 Radio-Frequency Identification (RFID) is the use of radio waves to read and capture information stored on a tag attached to an object.
 A tag can be read from up to several feet away and does not need to be within direct line-of-sight of the reader to be tracked.

-RFID are used in cards that open electronic locks, cards that let you drive through a toll booth without stopping, the remote that opens your car door, workplace ID that unlocks the office door, and even passports.
+RFID is used in cards that open electronic locks, cards that let you drive through a toll booth without stopping, the remote that opens your car door, workplace ID that unlocks the office door, and even passports.
 Credit cards are now becoming more equipped with these chips.

 The problem with this technology is that thieves have figured out a way how they can scan your information without ever having to touch the item that has the RFID embedded in it.
 RFID technology makes it fairly easy for someone with a handheld reader to brush up next to you and steal your card information, without you ever noticing what is happening.